MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

   |---------|------------|
   |Bank name|Is not empty|

-- Use the operator Is null to records that aren't required on payloads and with an unknown value: 1) not on the payload or 2) with a null value.
+- Use the operator **Is null** to records that aren't required on payloads and with an unknown value: 1) not on the payload or 2) with a null value.

-  Example:Search for payloads where the user's last name value isn't required on the payload and unknown.
+  Example: Search for payloads where the user's last name value isn't required on the payload and unknown.

   |Attribute|Operator|
   |---------|--------|
   |Bank name|Is null |

-- Use the operator Is not null to find records with any value.
+- Use the operator **Is not null** to find records with any value.

   Example: Search for payloads where the user's last name value is known.